Half Circle Scroll

 Half Circle scroll.
 Detail.
 Watercolour on paper.
 1000cmx25cm (entire).

-Half Circle scroll began in August 2010 when I travelled from India to Pakistan upon completion of my studies in Baroda.
-After a month in Lahore I left for the north, to visit the state of Baltistan and a region known as the Hunza Valley.
-While there I was invited by a friend to accompany his team as they filmed a series on the local culture and customs.
-In this way I was able to meet many local people living in traditional ways and practicing very old, often ancient customs.
-Carrying the scroll into these encounters I sketched many people developing these portraits later into paintings using miniature techniques.
+Half Circle scroll began in August 2010 when I travelled from India to Pakistan having completed Masters study in Baroda.
+After a month in Lahore I travelled north to Baltistan and the Hunza Valley.
+By chance I met a friend who was filming a television series on the local culture and customs and he invited me to join his team on shoots to meet many local people living in traditional ways and practicing often ancient customs.
+Carrying the scroll into these encounters I sketched portraits that I developed into paintings.

 Half Circle Scroll will soon be available as a virtual tour.
 Please return